zooniverse/scribeAPI/project/emigrant/content/pages/data.md

 * [Real Estate Loans No. 13](http://digitalcollections.nypl.org/items/3edf3050-24cd-0133-e6df-58d385a7b928)

-You may also be interested to explore how we’ve been experimenting with opening up data from other crowdsourcing projects:
+You may also be interested to explore how we’ve been experimenting with opening up data from other participatory projects:
 * [What's on the Menu?](http://menus.nypl.org/data)
 * [Building Inspector](http://buildinginspector.nypl.org/data)